 - Promptly collect invoices and other receivables (within 60 days)

 - Use caution when borrowing

 - Liquidate all unused assets

 - Invest carefully

-If you need a loan, be sure only to borrow the minimum you need and nothing more.
+If you need a loan, be sure only to borrow what you need.

-If you do an asset inventory and find unused assets, liquidate them if you don’t plan to use them within a few months, or a year at most.
+If you inventory your assets and find unused items, liquidate them if you don’t plan to use them within a few months or a year at most.
 You can put the cash to work better by investing it wisely.

 When you do have extra cash, invest it carefully to increase your cash pool, but be cautious.
-That doesn’t mean always to be conservative, but rather to find the right balance of risk and return based on your current assets.
-As your current assets and Current Ratio increase, you can take advantage of the situation by pursuing investments with higher yields.
+Find the right balance of risk and return based on your current assets.
+As your current assets and current ratio increase, you can pursue investments with higher yields.